HarryPratt/swe_take_home_exercise/README.md

 ```

 ## Additional Bonus #1
 Implement your calculator in infix notation with support for full-parenthesized operands.
-It's OK want to assume that all the tokens are space-separated, including the parenethesis tokens
+It's OK to assume that all the tokens are space-separated, including the parenethesis tokens

 ### Sample input (caret prompt for clarity only):
 ```